top of page

 • Prevent uninvited participants by not sharing the meeting link publicly, and making sure either a waiting room or password protection is in place.

-• Making use of the mute button!
+• Make use of the mute button.
 Ensure you’re familiar with the host controls so you can facilitate effectively and cut off any harmful behaviour such as consistent use of bad language or sharing of inappropriate content by participants.

 • At the end of the meeting, using the ‘end meeting for all participants’ function so that everyone leaves the space at the same time.